PISAresearch/pisa/README.md

 ## Why does PISA help?

-The PISA infrastructure provides a **simple plug & play infura-like API** to handle relaying transactions and watching for on-chain events, so dapp developers don't have too.
+The PISA infrastructure provides a **simple plug & play infura-like API** to handle relaying transactions and watching for on-chain events, so dapp developers don't have to.

 It may sound like a simple problem to solve, but there are many subtle difficulties: